 The existing literature has documented SEO announcement effects in different countries.
-Some evidence, especially where rights issues are involved, remains puzzling.
-Section IV.A reviews these empirical results.
-Section IV.B extends the rent-protection model developed previously to explain SEO announcement effects in the separating equilibrium.
-Section IV.C analyzes rights issues in the rightspooling equilibrium and explains why the announcement effects of rights issues can be positive as well as negative, a phenomenon that has not been examined in the literature within the same theoretical framework.
+Some evidence especially where rights issues are involved remains puzzling.
+Subsection A reviews these empirical results.
+Subsection B extends the rent protection model developed above to explain SEO announcement effects in the separating equilibrium.
+Subsection C analyzes rights issues in the rights pooling equilibrium, and explains why the announcement effects of rights issues can be positive as well as negative, a phenomenon that has not been examined in the literature within the same theoretical framework.